 A Cultivating Community Engagement (CCE) Panel — made up of 34 philanthropic leaders, researchers, government officials, and people from neighborhood and community groups who have worked closely with residents – deliberated over the course of nearly a year.
 The result: A Call to Action for more resident engagement by community foundations and recommendations for important changes in community foundation practice found in the updated Framework for Community Leadership by a Community Foundation.

 Immediately following the release of these two documents, eight community foundations came together for a year to better understand resident engagement and learn how to advance their own practice.

-Ten lessons emerged and are more fully discussed in an October 2014 report, Powerful Partners: Lessons from Community Foundations on Resident Engagement, and illustrated through real-life examples in Community Foundations and Resident Engagement: Stories from the Field.
+Ten lessons emerged and are more fully discussed in an October 2014 report, Powerful Partners: Lessons from Community Foundations about Resident Engagement, and illustrated through real-life examples in Community Foundations and Resident Engagement: Stories from the Field.
 In addition, the Resident Engagement Guidebook helps community foundations assess their readiness for this work.